 With that in mind, here at Braintastic!
 Science we have created our own end of term challenge that embodies these ideas, which we would love for you to use with your class.
 We love exploring science and creativity, so are challenging your students to build a neuron Rube Goldberg machine out of anything you can find in your classroom.
 Along the way they'll get an introduction to our amazing brains and the nervous system and have some fun with biology - but to get them started, what is a neuron?:

 To make it even easier for you, we have put together a fun science lesson plan, presentation and worksheet you can use to run this activity with your class.
-We know what a tough year this has been for teachers and pupils, so we are making all the resources you will need available for free- just hit the buttons below to download them.
+We know what a tough year this has been for teachers and pupils, so we are making all the resources you will need available for free- and there are a few more too on our freebies page.

 We would love to see what your class comes up with, so please do share your incredible neuron machines on social media, and tag us @BraintasticSci.
-And do get in touch if you are starting to plan science enrichment activities for next term - we are now taking bookings for both in-person and online school science shows and workshops.
+And do check out some of our other ideas for STEM activities and science enrichment next term - or get in touch to book one of our fun and interactive science shows and workshops for schools.